This idea originated from Stoic philosophers. Instead of focusing on what you want to achieve, focus on what you want to avoid at all costs.

 No. Education is the sum of your total knowledge.
 Everything from tying your shoes to understanding where you spend your money.

-DAD: The unknown is not to be feared.
+The unknown should not feared.
 It is merely something you’ve yet to experience.

 There are no guarantees.
 Make sure you spend less than you earn and save for the future.